Privacy Policy

 Your duty to inform us of changes

-It is important that the personal information we hold about you is accurate and current.
-Please keep us informed if your personal information changes during your working relationship with us.
+It is important that the personal information we hold about you is accurate and updated.
+Please keep us informed if your personal information changes during your business relationship with us.

 Your rights in connection with personal information

-Subject to certain legal conditions, you may have the right to:
+Subject to certain legal conditions, you have the right to:

-• Request access to your personal information (commonly known as a «data subject access request»).
-This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.
+• Request access to your personal information (commonly known as the «right of access by the data subject»).
+This enables you to receive a copy of the personal information we hold about you and check that we are lawfully processing it.

-• Request correction of the personal information that we hold about you.
-This enables you to have any incomplete or inaccurate information we hold about you corrected.
+• Request rectification of the personal information we hold about you.
+This enables you to have any incomplete or inaccurate information we hold about you rectified.

 • Request erasure of your personal information.
-This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.
+This enables you to ask us to delete or remove personal information where there is no good reason for us to continue processing it.
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).

-• Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
-You also have the right to object where we are processing your personal information for direct marketing purposes.
+• Objectto processing of your personal information in cases we are conducting processing based on legitimate interests of ours (or those of a third party) and you possess legitimate interests or fundamental rights and freedoms that override the first and therefore justify your objection to processing on this ground.
+You also have the right to object to processing for direct marketing purposes.

 a) establishing, exercising or supporting legal claims, and

-• Request the restriction of processing of your personal information.
-This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.
+• Request the restriction of processing your personal information.
+This enables you to ask us to suspend the processing of personal information about you, if and when you want us to establish its accuracy or the reason for processing it.

 • Request the transfer of your personal information to another party.